-Interference with utilities and traffic: The stringing of the transmission line would cross existing roads (Jamtara - Dhanbad road and village roads) including village and districts road, state and national highways and railways.
-During the stringing operations when the transmission line crosses any road/ railways line, hindrance may be caused to the movement of traffic.
+Interference with utilities and traffic: The stringing of the transmission line would cross existing roads including village and districts road, state and national highways.
+During the stringing operations when the transmission line crosses any road, hindrance may be caused to the movement of traffic.
 In some instances temporary closure of the road/railway line may be required to facilitate stringing activities.
 This disruption in movement would cause inconvenience to the local population as access would be interrupted temporarily.